How Many Keywords Should You Use for SEO

 5. Neil Patel

 In my circle, there’s this unwritten rule: if you don’t know who Neil Patel is, you’re not a legit marketer.
 And let me tell you, there’s some truth to it.
 When you dive into marketing, especially SEO, you can’t escape Neil Patel.
-He’s everywhere, dropping knowledge bombs left and right on the internet.
+He’s everywhere, dropping knowledge bombs left and right on the Internet.

-He highlights that while SEO still matters to some extent, the focus should be on keyword placement rather than frequency.
-It remains crucial for the long-tail keyword to appear in strategic elements such as the page title, URL, subheaders, image descriptions, and meta descriptions.
+3. It remains crucial for the long-tail keyword to appear in strategic elements such as the page title, URL, subheaders, image descriptions, and meta descriptions.

-The Point of View of Matt Cutts
+The Point of View of Matt Cutts | Former Admin of the United States Digital Service

 6.-Matt-Cutts

-According to Matt Cutts, there is no magic number for keyword density that will help you rank higher.
-The first few times you use a keyword, Google recognizes the topic of your content, but using the keyword excessively doesn’t provide much additional value.
+2. The first few times you use a keyword, Google recognizes the topic of your content, but using the keyword excessively doesn’t provide much additional value.

-While Cutts’ advice is still relevant, we must consider that Google’s Hummingbird update in 2013 expanded how keywords are understood.
+3. Consider that Google’s Hummingbird update in 2013 expanded how keywords are understood.
 Instead of solely relying on specific keyword usage, Google now looks at the overall context of the page and user search behavior to determine the topic.
-This means you can effectively convey your topic through various related words and phrases.

 However, even considering Matt Cutts’ insights from 2011, it becomes clear that our emphasis should be on selecting 2-4 keywords relevant to our content, but it’s important to strike the right balance and avoid keyword stuffing, ensuring that the keywords are naturally integrated within the content.